 Business Associate Agreement

 Now it’s time to build your cloud infrastructure.
-(Or, ClearDATA could.)
+(Or, a vendor like ClearDATA can.)
 This will include:

 - Developing infrastructure and service hardening standards